arp242/nordavind/README.md

 Nordavind is a web based audio player.
-The idea is that you can play your music collection at home anywhere.

 The UI is inspired by foobar2000, or rather, my particular foobar2000 setup (Nordavind doesn’t offer the *extreme* flexibility that foobar2000 has).

 For a general impression, check out the [screenshots](https://bitbucket.org/Carpetsmoker/nordavind/wiki/Home)

+Current status: It's usable (I use it almost daily), but not as polished as I'd like it to be, which is why there isn't a `1.0 release' yet.

 Browser support